LLMalMorph: On The Feasibility of Generating Variant Malware using Large-Language-Models: Detailed Design of

 \underline{\textbf{Merger.}} Line 3 first extracts the subset of functions $\hat{\mathcal{F}_t}$, which consists of functions 1 to $t$.
 The next line updates file $i$ with the set $\hat{\mathcal{F}_t}$ using the $\texttt{merger}$ subroutine.
-It integrates the updated functions into the file $i$ while keeping the remaining functions unchanged and utilizes various book-kept information during the code generation process by LLM with Algorithm \ref{alg:function_transformation}.
+It integrates the updated functions into $i$ while keeping the remaining functions unchanged and utilizes various book-kept information during the code generation process by LLM with Algorithm \ref{alg:function_transformation}.
 After merging, we obtain the updated file $\hat{i}$ consisting of ($1 \ldots t$) modified functions.
 Further details of the $\texttt{merger}$ subroutine are provided in Appendix \ref{subsection:merger_details}.

-\underline{\textbf{Compilation and Debugging.}} The next step in Algorithm \ref{alg:malware_variant_generation} involves placing the updated file $\hat{i}$ into the malware project $\mathcal{P}$.
+\underline{\textbf{Compilation and Debugging.}} The next step involves placing $\hat{i}$ into the malware project $\mathcal{P}$.
 Lines $6$–$9$ compile the updated malware project.
-If the compilation succeeds, the generated malware variant $\hat{M}_s$ is added to the result set $\mathcal{M}_s$.
-If it fails, manual debugging is done to address errors. \\ The manual debugging was undertaken by a researcher doing research in the adversarial malware domain and malware classification, which ensures consistent and technically informed corrections.
-The debugging process strictly addresses syntactical errors and build and project configuration issues, such as linking external libraries or changing language versions, and restoring placeholder code left incomplete by the LLM.
-No changes were made to the semantic logic of the LLM-generated code.
-The code corrections were deliberately constrained with minimal intervention to compile the modified malware source code successfully.
+If successful, the generated malware variant $\hat{M}_s$ is added to $\mathcal{M}_s$.
+If it fails, an author with expertise in adversarial malware generation and classification performs manual debugging, focusing strictly on syntax fixes, project configuration updates(e.g., library linking, language settings), and restoring placeholder code left incomplete by the LLM.
+Manual corrections were deliberately kept to a minimum, aimed solely at successful compilation without altering the semantic logic of the LLM-generated code.
+It is worth noting that from an attacker's perspective, replicating these debugging efforts requires only knowledge of the C/C++ language, along with a working understanding of the Windows API and other related cryptographic libraries, such as OpenSSL, as malware often heavily utilizes these libraries in its source code.
 Notably, the debugging process focuses on the $t$-th function, as earlier ($1, \ldots, t-1$) LLM-generated functions have already been debugged and corrected, ensuring that errors do not propagate across iterations.
-Once the debugging is complete, the compiled malware variant executable is added to $\mathcal{M}_s$.
-This process continues incrementally until all functions are processed and the final set of malware variants is returned.
+Once complete, the compiled malware variant executable is added to $\mathcal{M}_s$.
+This process continues incrementally until all $j$ functions are processed and the final set of malware variants is returned.